What is passive income for writers?

 There are many ways to earn money from writing.

 Some ways are active income and involve a lot of hard work.
 But there are many more passive means to get paid.

-The best ones are going to be those that you can set up once and then forget about them.
+The best passive income streams will be those you can set up once and then forget about them.